 - Office expenses

-- Non-operational expenses, such as interest income, interest expense, taxes
+- “Non-operational” expenses, such as interest income, interest expense, taxes, etc.

-After you set up your accounts payable system to reflect both your trade payables and expense payables, you’ll want to match incoming bills for each vendor with the payments you’ve made.
-If, after you’ve accounted for the ‘crossover’ between payments made and bills on hand, there is still an outstanding amount, that balance is what you still owe.
+After you set up your Accounts Payable system to reflect both your trade payables and expense payables, you may want to track incoming bills for each vendor against the payments you’ve made.

-…Is There a Way To Automatically Track My Accounts Payable?
+…Is There a Way To Automatically Track, Monitor, and Review My Accounts Payable?

-When I’m working with clients to set up or improve their in-house accounting systems, they often pause here.
+When I’m working with clients to set up or improve their in-house accounting systems, they often pause here and ask,

 “What if I’ve made a mistake and I am left with errors?”